romariorios/apolo/README.md

 ### `apolo.copy(orig, dest)`

 - Arguments:
-  - `orig`: path or list of paths
+  - `orig`: path or sequence of paths
   - `dest`: path to directory
 - Return: boolean

 Copies `orig` to `dest`; returns `false` in case of an error.
-If `orig` is a list of files, `copy` will return `false` on the first error and will abort the copy.
+If `orig` is a sequence of files, `copy` will return `false` on the first error and will abort the copy.

 ### `apolo.current()`